-States, sub-regional and regional fisheries management organisations are called upon by the FAO Code of Conduct for Responsible Fisheries (1995) to apply a precautionary approach to conservation, management and exploitation of living aquatic resources in order to protect them and preserve the aquatic environment, taking account of the best scientific evidence available.
+States and sub-regional and regional fisheries management organisations are called on by the FAO Code of Conduct for Responsible Fisheries (1995) to apply a precautionary approach widely to conservation, management and exploitation of living aquatic resources in order to protect them and preserve the aquatic environment, taking account of the best scientific evidence available.

-The precautionary approach is referenced in a number of international agreements, including the Convention on Biological Diversity and the 1995 UN Fish Stocks Agreement, both of which were ratified by the EU, and should therefore be applied in all relevant policy areas.
+The precautionary approach is referenced in a number of international agreements, including the Convention on Biological Diversity and the 1995 UN Fish Stocks Agreement, both of which the EU has ratified and should be applying in all relevant policy areas.
 The UN Fish Stocks Agreement states that the absence of adequate scientific information shall not be used as a reason for postponing or failing to take conservation and management measures.
 It also includes a concise description of how the precautionary approach should be applied to fisheries management (Article 6 and Annex II).